6 Outstanding Johns Hopkins Essays That Worked for 2024

 In this Johns Hopkins essay prompt, you only have 300-400 words.
 Use them wisely to maximize the impact your Johns Hopkins essay can have in admissions.

-Let’s try an exercise to help you make your Johns Hopkins supplement essay shine.
+Let’s try an exercise to help you make your Johns Hopkins essay shine.
 Which of the descriptions below seems more engaging?

 Example 1: Since the age of five, I’ve belonged to my local church.